AtherActive-net/auraJSS/docs/tutorials.md

 ### generateGridSystem(breakpoints?, divisions?)
 When you call this function (and provide a division count) it will generate a bootstrap-like grid system.
 You can also provide your own breakpoints and names for them.
 In the end you will by default get a flexbox grid system ranging from `xs` to `xxl` with containers and columns.
 Rows are obviously also included.

+Note: To set your own divisions you will ahve to set the breakpoints too.
+The default breakpoints are exported by `builtin` and are called `defaultBreakPoints`.

 ### generateColorClasses(colors)
 With this function you can let AuraJSS automatically generate `.color-[color]` classes for you by just providing an object with a key:value pair of colors.
 This one is specifically for text colors.